COVID-19: Premier Q&A

 PRESTO, our online quote to issuance portal is fully functional and is available 24/7 for you to quote and issue policies!
 For a full list of products available on PRESTO, please click here.
 You can Login to PRESTO here .

 Our Business Development Team continues to be available by phone and/or can arrange a Virtual Training Meeting or Accredited Educational Webinar for your office.
 For any specific inquiries, please contact our National Business Development Director – Tina Jonmaire by email Tina.Jonmaire@premiergroup.ca or by Tel. at 519.494.9186

-If a broker is working remotely and can’t get a signed application, will we still accept it?
+If a broker/agent is working remotely and can’t get a signed application, will we still accept it?